Rsantct/pe.audio.sys/pe.audio.sys/macros/README.md

     [     --      ]  [     --      ]  [ flat sound ]
 ```

-### Optional web control page macros behavior
+### Recommended web control page macros behavior

-If desired, the main input selector can become an user's macro manager insteaf of a standar preamp input selector, see more details under the **`share/www`** folder.
+The main input selector can become an user's macro manager instead of a classical preamp input selector, see more details under the **`share/www`** folder.

+This way, your web control page will be simplified, then your system becomes more user friendly than the former HiFi look.